trshant-sugoi/stackedit/drafts/2018-12-05-web-compontents.md

 Description : "My attempt at explaining web components."
 ---

 New blog post on web componentsWeb components are a way to define custom HTML elements.
-These are reusable and since, they can be all custom JavaScript, can be saved as an  npm package.
+These are reusable and since, they can be all custom JavaScript, can be shared as an  npm package.
+Now we have a few concepts to understand here:
+ 1. Document fragment.
+ 2. Shadow Dom
+ 3.

 references